 With Amendment 2, the 2019 CDBG-DR program funds would support the construction of 253 new LMI housing units in the MID area if all approved and submitted applications are fully completed.
 This would come close to replacing the 262 housing units in the MID area that have been awarded buyout funds through the FEMA Match Buyout Program.
 Without Amendment 2, the imbalance between units lost and units gained in the MID area through disaster recovery efforts would significantly increase as fewer new housing units could be awarded without the reprogrammed funds.
 The MID area consists of rural communities with considerably fewer financial resources and economic growth than the City of Council Bluffs and Pottawattamie County experience.
-Without the incentives of the 2019 CDBG-DR new housing programs, it is unlikely that small towns in the MID area could support constructing enough housing units to replace the units lost to buyouts.
-Provided the pandemic-driven surge in the cost of building materials, it is unlikely that new housing units constructed in the MID area would be affordable to LMI renters and LMI buyers as housing units constructed under 2019 CDBG-DR programs are required to be.
+Without the incentives of the 2019 CDBG-DR new housing units to replace the units lost to buyouts.
+Provided the pandemic-driven surge in the cost of building materials, it is unlikely that new housing units constructed under 2019 CDBG-DR programs are required to be.
 It was with this in mind that the State determined that Amendment 2 should direct funds to support the construction of new housing in the MID area rather than support further stormwater infrastructure projects within the MID area and further buyouts outside of the MID area.